4 Foods That Can Cause Oily Skin + What To Eat Instead, From An RD

 Unhealthy vegetable oils.

 In a Western diet, the ratio of omega-6 to omega-3 fatty acids in the diet is much higher than in non-Western diets (10 to 20:1 versus 2 to 3:1, to be exact).
-Omega-6 fatty acids can be involved in pro-inflammatory processes in the body and are associated with the development of inflammatory acne.
+Omega-6 fatty acids can be involved in pro-inflammatory processes in the body and are associated with the development of inflammatory acne2.
 But that doesn't mean that oils high in omega-6s, like most vegetable oils, are unhealthy.
 Just that most Americans are getting way too much of this type of fat and not enough omega-3s from foods like fatty fish.

 High glycemic foods (sugar!).

-Overconsumption of foods with a high glycemic index or a high glycemic load is also a main characteristic of a Western diet and is a key factor in acne development or severity.
+Overconsumption of foods with a high glycemic index or a high glycemic load is also a main characteristic of a Western diet and is a key factor in acne development or severity3.
 These measures paint a picture of a food's impact on blood sugar levels.
 So, a food with a high score would be a refined carbohydrate or sugar, like soda or white pasta, and that would increase blood sugar levels more than, say, spinach.

-Blood glucose and insulin could affect the skin in a couple of different ways: First, this spike in blood sugar causes the release of insulin and insulin-like growth factor-1 (IGF-1).
+Blood glucose and insulin could affect the skin4 in a couple of different ways: First, this spike in blood sugar causes the release of insulin and insulin-like growth factor-1 (IGF-1).
 Insulin then stimulates the production of androgens (male hormones) that can then lead to higher sebum production in the skin, and then lead to acne.
 Secondly, high amounts of insulin in the blood before or after a meal may make the skin create more skin cells, making acne that's already present worse.

 Dairy has long been chastised for contributing to acne and poor skin, but does the food group deserve this reputation?
-Let's dig into the research: Similar to high-glycemic foods, the amino acids found in milk can promote the release of insulin and IGF-1, which correlates with acne severity.
-In addition, a systematic review and meta-analysis of dairy intake and acne in almost 80,000 people ranging from 7 to 30 years of age showed that drinking one glass of milk or more per day was associated with a higher likelihood of having acne compared to no milk intake.
+Let's dig into the research: Similar to high-glycemic foods, the amino acids found in milk can promote the release of insulin and IGF-1, which correlates with acne severity5.
+In addition, a systematic review and meta-analysis of dairy intake6 and acne in almost 80,000 people ranging from 7 to 30 years of age showed that drinking one glass of milk or more per day was associated with a higher likelihood of having acne compared to no milk intake.

 It's important to note that while there are some studies that showcase the link between dairy and acne, much of the evidence is largely anecdotal—and individuals who experience acne may have a mild allergy or intolerance to dairy themselves.
 So, it doesn't mean that everyone needs to cut out dairy, especially if dairy is already part of your diet and you don't experience severe acne.
 (In fact, dairy has a host of health benefits, outlined here.)
 The bottom line?
 If it works for your body (and skin), there's no reason to avoid it.